northerneyes/kendo-grid-editors/README.md

 ```

 ## License
-This code is provided under the Apache 2.0 license.
+This code is provided under the MIT license.